maziac/DeZog/design/AddingNewAssemblers.md

 package.json:
 All of your assembler parameters (declared in setting.ts) should also get a description in the package.json.
-You also need to define the base parameters from AsmListFileBase here.
+You also need to define the base parameters from AsmConfigBase here.

 # Testing